mikitahap/OOP-assignments/README.md

 This repository contains proposed solutions for Object-Oriented Programming (OOP) assignments from **Gdańsk University of Technology**.

-## 📁 Structure
+📁 Repository Structure
-The repository is organized into four directories, each corresponding to a different lab assignment, Each folder contains the source code implementing the required OOP concepts and laboratory requierements PDF file, following best practices in **C++/Java**.
+The repository is organized into four directories, each corresponding to a different laboratory assignment.
+Each folder contains:

+1. Source code that implements the required OOP concepts.
+2. The laboratory requirements PDF file.
+3. The solutions follow best practices in C++/Java and adhere to the standards expected for each lab assignment.

 ## 📜 Assignments
 Below are links to the original assignment descriptions: